xuantrung231997/BaseProject/README.md

 # BaseProject

-Project structure (project use MVVM Architecture with multi-module build):
+Project Structure (project use MVVM Architecture with multi-module build):

     - libraries : code base
     - feature   : used for common features that can be inherited in other projects